The Top 5 Questions Everyone Wants To Know About Their Vancouver Real Estate Realtor But Are Afraid To Ask

 Let me ask you.
 When do you want to sell your home?
 If you want to sell it now, then I can do a market evaluation.
 But if you want to sell your home 6 months later, then a market evaluation should be done 6 months later.
 An outdated evaluation is as useful as outdated stock prices.
 It’s a nice to know, but that’s about it.

-4. Should I Buy or Sell Now?
-When’s The Best Time to Buy or Sell?
+4. Should I Buy Or Sell Now?
+When Is The Best Time To Buy Or Sell?

 It depends.
 There are pros and cons to buying and selling at different times of the year.
 I go into detail in my blog post and video.
 The simple answer is buy or sell when you’re ready to buy or sell.